What is a Long-Term Personal Loan?

 When should you consider long-term personal loans?

-What are the benefits of a long-term personal loan?
+What are long-term personal loans best for?

 How to apply for a long-term personal loan